-Students receiving employer reimbursement: This payment plan allows a student to defer any payment of tuition and fees until 2 weeks after grades are released for the semester.
+Employer Reimbursement payment plan: This payment plan allows a student to defer any payment of tuition and fees until 2 weeks after grades are released for the semester.

-- To participate in these plans, all charges for previous semesters must be paid in full before a plan for the next semester can be approved. - An enrollment fee is required and will need to be paid at the time you enroll in a payment plan. - If your payment plan payment is received after your payment due date at the beginning of each semester, it will be considered late and will be subject to a late fee. - You will receive a monthly e-mail reminder that your payment is due. - A 1% finance charge will be assessed to your balance at the end of each month.
+- ❖ To participate in these plans, all charges for previous semesters must be paid in full before a plan for the next semester can be approved. - ❖ An enrollment fee is required and will need to be paid at the time you enroll in a payment plan. - ❖ If your payment plan payment is received after your payment due date at the beginning of each semester, it will be considered late and will be subject to a late fee. - ❖ You will receive a monthly e-mail reminder that your payment is due. - ❖ A 1% finance charge will be assessed to your balance at the end of each month.

-Financial Aid Recipients: You DO NOT need to enroll in a payment plan if you have enough Financial Aid (including outside loans) to cover your entire balance.
+Financial Aid Recipients: You DO NOT need to enroll in a payment plan if you have enough Financial Aid (including outside loans) to cover your tuition for the semester.
 However, you WILL need to have all of your financial aid paperwork completed by the payment deadline date at the beginning of each semester (fall, spring, summer).
-If you have not completed all necessary paperwork and do not have your Final Award Letter from the Financial Aid office, you will be required to make arrangements with the Business Office.
+If you have not completed all necessary paperwork and do not have your Final Award Letter from the Financial Aid office, you will be required to make a payment and/or enroll in a payment plan.